Talend/component-runtime/sample-parent/sample-features/checkpoint-runner/README.md

 Alternatively build the feature module using `mvn install -am -pl :checkpoint`

 ### How to run
-To run the connector, you need exec the generated artifact `org.talend.sdk.component.sample.feature:checkpoint`.
+To run the connector, you need exec the generated artifact `org.talend.sdk.component.sample.feature:checkpointruntime`.
 * You can run it directly from `target` folder or repository folder
-  * `java -jar target/checkpoint-1.80.0-SNAPSHOT.jar`
+  * `java -jar target/checkpointruntime-1.80.0-SNAPSHOT.jar`
 * or you can run it from the maven repository
-  * `java -jar ~/.m2/repository/org/talend/sdk/component/sample/feature/checkpoint/1.80.0-SNAPSHOT/checkpoint-1.80.0-SNAPSHOT.jar`
+  * `java -jar ~/.m2/repository/org/talend/sdk/component/sample/feature/checkpoint/1.80.0-SNAPSHOT/checkpointruntime-1.80.0-SNAPSHOT.jar`

 For later usage, will use the variable `$RUNCMD` as the way you may choose.
 ⚠️ If you're using jdk17, don't forget to add the `--add-opens` option to the command line